+Data extracted from Solar Heat WorldWide 2019, p.42 and Trinomics: “Impacts of EU actions supporting the development of renewable energy technologies” page 47 : Germany is leading the exports – exporting EUR 5 232 million worth of components,

+over the period 2000 to 2015)

-Overall China dominates the global market but in Europe the situation is different: given the European high-quality standards, approximately 90% of products in the EU market are of European origin making this sector a net exporter to South America, Africa and Chin, among others.
+Overall, China dominates the global market but in Europe the situation is different: given the European high-quality standards, approximately 90% of products in the EU market are of European origin making this sector a net exporter to South America, Africa and China, among others.
 This is a key factor for the European industrial leadership while ensuring the security of our energy supplies.
-Overall the and growing in Denmark, Poland and Southern Europe.
+Overall the market is showing positive trends and growing in Denmark, Poland and Southern Europe.